Shaydelity/Shaydelity/README.md

 ###

+I am an artist, worldbuilder, and an enthusiast for NixOS and Obsidian.

+Additionally, I am somewhat literate on programming (regarding theory), despite not yet being able to write proper programs.
+I am getting there.

 <small>The most used languages are kinda skewed due to my NixOS configuration, which was mostly made by <a href="https://github.com/Zohiu">Zohiu</a>.</small>

 ###